Ephigenia/harrison/README.md

 **THIS IS A PRE-RELEASE!
 PLAY WITH IT**

 This is the readme file for the Harrison CMS.
 It should contain basic information about setting up a simple Harrison project.
-If you don‚Äôt find what you need, please check the [official Harrison project website](http://code.marceleichner.de/project/harrison).
+If you don’t find what you need, please check the [official Harrison project website](http://code.marceleichner.de/project/harrison).

 # Installation